Diploma of Interpreting (Spoken Language)

 You must meet one of the following:

-- Successful completion of a qualification equivalent to an Australian Senior Secondary Certificate of Education undertaken in the LOTE you wish to study in this program; or
+Successful completion of a recognised year 12 equivalent to the Victorian Certificate of Education (VCE) or higher taught in the LOTE you have nominated to study.

 OR

-- Complete an RMIT administered LOTE test (which will be provided to you after you submit the application).
-The LOTE test includes reading, writing and translating from your second language into your first language (one of them must be English).
+Complete an RMIT administered LOTE test.
+The LOTE test includes reading, writing, and translating from your second language into your first language (one of them must be English).
+Please note, you may be contacted for an interview if further information is needed to make a selection decision.

 The following information outlines the tasks you will be required to undertake during professional experience placement and on-campus learning activities.